wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 ### 3.2: 30 Oct 2019

+__Nikolai Shpakovsky.
+Remote training system TRIZ trainer.__

+__Igor Devojno.
+Stanislavsky's system: resolved and unresolved contradictions. __

 ### 3.1: 25 Sep 2019

-__D.
-Krupsky.
+__Dmitrij Krupsky.
 Using the Potential of TRIZ to Solve Government Challenges__

 <https://www.youtube.com/watch?v=x02JUIiIaVk>

 ### 2.9: 29 May 2019

 ### 2.8: 24 Apr 2019

+__Oleg Shmigelsky.
+The basic principles and tools of Lean.
+TRIZ as a fast-practice provider for Lean.__

+__Aleksandr Skuratovic.
+What is the FCA+TRIZ method and how it can strengthen Lean and vice versa.__

 ### 2.7: 27 Mar 2019